-But now the remains have been found of Rungholt in Kreis (administrative distric) Nordfriesland 'North Frisia' in northern Germany, and its existence has been confirmed.
-No longer is it just a saga.
-It is historic!
-Its legacy is a story about climate change and a story of greedy use of natural resources.
-Above all, that the combination of these two can be deadly.
-Despite the misfortune of Lot's wife, we do take the risk to look back in this blog post in order to learn about the history of salt production in this region.
+But now the remains of Rungholt in landkreis Nordfriesland (also North Frisia) in northern Germany have been found and its existence has been confirmed.
+No longer is it a legend.
+Its legacy is a story about climate change, of greedy use of natural resources and above all that the combination of these two can be deadly.
+Despite the misfortune of Lot's wife we do look back in this blog post to learn about the history of salt in this region.

 We are very much interested in more North-Frisian stories about the Halliggräfin.
 Let us know!

 By the way.
 In the Mid-Frisian village of Hallum in the province Friesland in the Netherlands, near the Wadden Sea shores, a legend of a bell from 'the underworld' exists too.
 Here the legend tell that at the spot where once cloister Mariëngaard stood, a small golden bell is buried in the ground.
 And sometimes, when the night is silent, you can still hear the clinging sound of this small bell.